Interview with LOBA 2023 Finals Contestant: Gustavo Minas (Simera 28mm User)

 Leica M240 + Simera 28mm f/1.4

-I think that they all have some elements of mystery and some ambiguity that I always try to look for when I'm out on the streets.
+I think they all carry a sense of mystery and a bit of ambiguity, which is something I always try to find when I’m on the street.